2023 PDC Pro Tour: Tour cards

 Afterwards, the playing field was complemented by the highest qualified players from the Q-School Order of Merit until the maximum number of 128 Pro Tour Card players has been reached.
-In 2023, that means that a total of 19 additional players qualified this way.
+In 2023, that meant a total of 19 additional players qualified this way.

 Q-School

 The PDC Pro Tour Qualifying School (or Q-School) was split into a UK and European Q-School.
 Players that are not from Europe could choose which Q-School to compete in.

 Q-School was once again split into two stages; with all players who lost their tour cards after the 2023 World Championship and the players who finished from third to sixteenth in the 2022 Challenge Tour and Development Tour Orders of Merit exempted to the final stage.
 The first stage consisted a block of three days, with the last eight players on each day qualifying into the final stage.
-A ranking of other players will also be produced with players qualifying via that ranking to produce a full list of 128 players for each final stage.
+A ranking of other players was also produced with players qualifying via that ranking to produce a full list of 128 players for each final stage.

-Stage One took place between 9–11 January; with the Final Stage being held between 12–15 January.
-The winner of each day's play in the Final Stage will be given a PDC Tour Card.
+Stage One took place between 9–11 January; with the Final Stage being held between 12 and 15 January.
+The winner of each day's play in the Final Stage received a PDC Tour Card.

 The UK Q-School was held at the Marshall Arena, Milton Keynes, England; with the European Q-School held at Wunderland Kalkar in Kalkar, Germany.

 An Order of Merit was created for each Q School.
-For every win after the Last 64, the players will be awarded 1 point.
+For every win after the Last 64, the players were awarded 1 point.

-To complete the field of 128 Tour Card Holders, places will be allocated down the final Q-School Order of Merits in proportion to the number of participants, with 9 cards going to the UK Q-School and 10 going to the European Q-School.
+To complete the field of 128 Tour Card Holders, places were allocated down the final stage Q-School Order of Merits in proportion to the number of participants, with 9 cards going to the UK Q-School and 10 going to the European Q-School.

 The following players picked up Tour Cards as a result: